uanet-exception/fedigroup.py/README.md

 But how to simply use it?
 -------------------------

-1. Write a message that should be boosted by the group: Just include "!@group_name" anywhere in the toot.
+1. Write a message that should be boosted by the group:
-   EXAMPLE: "OHAI! just found that !@mastodon thingie!"
+   EXAMPLE: "OHAI! just found that @mastodon thingie!"

 2. Write a message that should appear as a new post from the group:
-   Put "!@group_name" at the very beginning of a direct/private message.
+   Put "@group_name" at the very beginning of a direct/private message.
-   EXAMPLE: "!@mastodon HERE BE THE MESSAGE TEXT"
+   EXAMPLE: "@mastodon HERE BE THE MESSAGE TEXT"

 How to set up?
 --------------